Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Safely Applying Learned Strategies

 By varying $\beta$ in the range between 0 and 1, we vary how conservative our approach needs to be, depending on the cost of task failure.
 As the value of $\beta$ increases, the target set converges to the state constraints imposed on the system by the task environment ($\beta = 1$).

 An example of this interpolation is shown in Fig.~\ref{fig:3dvelplot}, which depicts how the constraints for the third entry of the system state $x(3)$ vary across different points in the strategy set (in the $\tilde{x}(1)-\tilde{x}(2)$ plane) and as $\beta$ varies.
+We see that as $\beta$ ranges from $0$ to $1$ the size of the non-strategy state constraint sets increases.
+When $\beta = 0$, plotted in dark blue, the target set is as in Fig.~\ref{fig:3dvxplot}.